 PRE-SCHOOL LANGUAGE DISORDERSSpeech Therapy for Children

+Pre-school children, ages 5 and under, may have difficulty understanding and talking.
+It is important to note that this is different from having a speech delay when children experience a delay in the development or use of the mechanisms that produce speech sounds (see Speech Concerns).
 In typically-developing children, there is an age at which certain language skills are achieved.
-Children who have not achieved age appropriate language milestones may have a pre-school language delay or disorder.
+Children who have not achieved age-appropriate language milestones may have a pre-school language delay or disorder.

 Your child may show difficulty with:

 - Using as many words as other children their age

 - Putting words together to make phrases or sentences